vmware/terraform-provider-nsxt/website/docs/r/policy_user_management_role_binding.html.markdown

 * `identity_source_id` - (Optional) The ID of the external identity source that holds the referenced external entity.
 Currently, only external `LDAP` and `OIDC` servers are allowed.
 * `roles_for_path` - (Required) A list of The roles that are associated with the user, limiting them to a path.
 In case the path is '/', the roles apply everywhere.
     * `path` - (Required) Path of the entity in parent hierarchy.
-    * `role` - (Required) A list of identifiers for the roles to associate with the given user limited to a path.
+    * `roles` - (Required) A list of identifiers for the roles to associate with the given user limited to a path.

 ## Attributes Reference